seantauber/seantauber/README.md

 - [Nutlope/hallmark](https://github.com/Nutlope/hallmark) - Anti-AI-slop design skill for Claude Code, Cursor, and Codex.
 - [colbymchenry/codegraph](https://github.com/colbymchenry/codegraph) - Pre-indexed code knowledge graph, auto syncs on code changes, for Claude Code, Codex, Gemini, Cursor, OpenCode, AntiGravity, Kiro, and Hermes Agent — fewer tokens, fewer tool calls, 100% local.
 - [github/spec-kit](https://github.com/github/spec-kit) - 💫 Toolkit to help you get started with Spec-Driven Development.
 - [abhigyanpatwari/GitNexus](https://github.com/abhigyanpatwari/GitNexus) - GitNexus: The Zero-Server Code Intelligence Engine.
 GitNexus is a client-side knowledge graph creator that runs entirely in your browser.
-Drop in a git repository (Github, Gitlab, Azure, Local) or ZIP file, and get an interactive knowledge graph with a built-in Graph RAG Agent.
+Drop in a git repository (Github, Gitlab, Azure, Local) or ZIP file, and get an interactive knowledge graph with a built in Graph RAG Agent.
 Perfect for code exploration.
 - [entireio/cli](https://github.com/entireio/cli) - 📜 Entire CLI hooks into your Git workflow to capture AI agent sessions as you work.
 Sessions are indexed alongside commits, creating a searchable record of how code was written in your repo.

 ## MLOps & AI Infrastructure